catchorg/Catch2/docs/assertions.md

 * **REQUIRE(** _expression_ **)** and
 * **CHECK(** _expression_ **)**

 Evaluates the expression and records the result.
-If an exception is thrown it is caught, reported, and counted as a failure.
-These are the macros you will use most of  the time
+If an exception is thrown, it is caught, reported, and counted as a failure.
+These are the macros you will use most of the time.

 Examples:
 ```